Robert B. Gramacy Professor of Statistics

 Exploring Statistical Foundations Through Simulation

 A revolutionary approach to introductory statistics for students who grew up in the computing age.
 Breaking away from the traditional formula-memorization approach that makes "Stat 101" a dreaded requirement, Monty emphasizes computational thinking and conceptual understanding through hands-on coding examples.
-The aim is to make statistics accessible and engaging by leveraging modern computing power rather the tedium of punching numbers into calculators or flipping through pages of tables.
+The aim is to make statistics accessible and engaging by leveraging modern computing power rather than the tedium of punching numbers into calculators or flipping through pages of tables.

 Topics/features include: